 Fortress Blockchain Corp.

 Management Discussion and Analysis

-Three months ended March 31, 2018
+Six months ended June 30, 2018

 The following Management's Discussion and Analysis ("MD&A") is intended to help the reader understand Fortress Blockchain Corp. ("Fortress", "we", "our" or the "Company"), our operations, financial performance, current and future business environment and the opportunities and risks facing the Company.
-The risks are set out explicitly in Appendix 1 of this MD&A. In addition, certain statements in this report incorporate forward looking information and readers are advised to review the cautionary note regarding forward looking statements in section 13 of this MD&A.
+The risks are set out explicitly in Appendix 1 of this MD&A. In addition, certain statements in this report incorporate forward looking information and readers are advised to review the cautionary note regarding forward looking statements in section 12 of this MD&A.

-This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the period from January 1, 2018 to March 31, 2018, prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This MD&A should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the six months ended June 30, 2018, prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All dollar amounts included in the aforementioned financial statements and in this MD&A are expressed in Canadian Dollars unless otherwise noted.
 The information contained within this MD&A is current to the date of this report.
 Additional information about the Company is available on SEDAR at www.sedar.com.

 Fortress was incorporated under the Business Corporations Act of British Columbia on November 14, 2017.
-It should be noted that the analysis of financial condition and results of operations are for dissimilar periods - i.e. the quarter ended March 31, 2018 and for the period from November 14, 2017 to December 31, 2017.
+It should be noted that the analysis of financial condition and results of operations are for dissimilar periods - i.e. the quarters ended June 30, 2018 and March 31, 2018.
 As such, readers should not annualize the results of these periods.

-This MD&A contains information up to and including July 18, 2018.
+This MD&A contains information up to and including August 22, 2018.